RoadieHQ/marketing-site/content/docs/integrations/stackoverflow/index.md

 ### Step 3: Enable private or public Stackoverflow configuration

 Visit `https://<tenant-name>.roadie.so/administration/settings/stackoverflow` and select the private checkbox for private Stackoverflow Teams, leave it unselected for public Stackoverflow instance.
 You also need to set up the base API URL for Stackoverflow.
-The URL in most cases, including private Teams integration, will be `https://api.stackexchange.com/2.2`
+The URL in most cases, including private Teams integration, will be `https://api.stackexchange.com/2.3`

 ## Add Stackoverflow card to your HomePage

 Now, when you added access token, you are ready to go.
-Follow the steps below in order to add the Shortcut plugin to your Homepage card.
+Follow the steps below in order to add the Stackoverflow plugin to your Homepage card.

 ### Setup